IHE/PCC.APS/input/pagecontent/volume-3.md

 Volume 3 contains content profiles.

-This section corresponds to Content Module [domain-ZZ]
+This section corresponds to Content Module

 ## 1:XX.6 Antepartum Summary Specification
 The Antepartum Summary represents a summary of the most critical information to an antepartum care provider regarding the status of a patient’s pregnancy.
 This document content module is a Medical Summary and inherits all header constraints from Medical Summary (1.3.6.1.4.1.19376.1.5.3.1.1.2).